Rapptz/discord.py/docs/guide/topics/error_handling.rst

 All errors that are raised by an application command derive from :exc:`~.app_commands.CommandError`.
-If an error that occurs during a command does not inherit from :exc:`~.ext.commands.CommandError`, it will get wrapped in a :exc:`~.app_commands.CommandInvokeError`, to retrieve/unwrap this error we need to access it's ``.original`` attribute.
+If an error that occurs during a command does not inherit from :exc:`~.ext.commands.CommandError`, it will get wrapped in a :exc:`~.app_commands.CommandInvokeError`, to retrieve/unwrap this error we need to access the error's ``.original`` attribute.

 **Example**